-Why Should You Go?
-Will You Like the Santa Ynez Valley?
+Why You Should go to the Santa Ynez Valley

 Santa Ynez Valley is popular with wine lovers, shoppers (who particularly like the town of Solvang) and anyone looking for a place to get away from it all.
 With lots of wide open spaces and excellent growing conditions, it's a good wine-producing region and a great place for outdoor activities of all kinds.
 It's also close to Los Angeles, making it a wonderful place to escape the city for a while or have a romantic getaway.

 Best Time to Go to the Santa Ynez Valley